 National All-Domain Warfighting Center

-Michigan’s National All-Domain Warfighting Center (NADWC) delivers an adaptable, cost-effective, and fully integrated all-domain training environment informed by an expanding Joint All-Domain Command and Control (JADC2) architecture.
+Michigan’s National All-Domain Warfighting Center (NADWC) delivers an adaptable, cost-effective and fully integrated all-domain training environment informed by an expanding Joint All-Domain Command and Control (JADC2) architecture.
 Its purpose is to enable realistic combined-arms application in a near-peer, contested threat environment and to strengthen joint combat readiness across the force.

-The NADWC encompasses nearly 148,000 acres of maneuver space at Camp Grayling Maneuver Training Center and 17,000 square miles of special-use military airspace at Alpena Combat Readiness Training Center.
-This combined arena offers DoD and interagency entities advanced training opportunities across all five warfighting domains, preparing units for the operational challenges of the future battlefield.
+The NADWC encompasses nearly 148,000 acres of maneuver space at Camp Grayling Joint Maneuver Training Center and 17,000 square miles of special-use military airspace at Alpena Combat Readiness Training Center.
+This combined arena offers DoW and interagency entities advanced training opportunities across all five warfighting domains, preparing units for the operational challenges of the future battlefield.